-But unfortunately, you can read all the books in the world about how to save your marriage…but if your spouse doesn’t care about the relationship or is just using you, then reading self-help books won’t be very helpful.
-On What to Do When You Find Out Your Wife is Cheating on You Jose said, “My case is different because I am the husband.
+On When You Find Out Your Wife is Cheating on You Jose said, “My case is different because I am the husband.
 I feel trapped in my marriage but I feel I can’t just throw her out into the streets.
 I am not that cruel.
 My wife does not speak English too well, but when we first met it was love at first sight.”

-“This is my stepson that I acquired through the marriage.
+Jose also said: “This is my stepson that I acquired through the marriage.
 I do everything I can to support my wife and her son.
 I work hard and do side jobs to bring extra income.
 I come home and clean the house, wash clothes, clean dishes, and restrooms.
 I do this just so that she can take it easy for a while but I soon learned that it was a mistake.
 She takes advantage of everything I do.
 She got a job working part time for a friend of mine and she does not appreciate what I do for her.
-She never communicates or tells me anything and I feel like I should not have gotten married.”
+She never communicates or tells me anything and I feel like I should not have gotten married.
+I feel like I can’t just leave because I don’t want my stepson to feel bad or think I’m a bad person.”

-These are the questions that occurred to me when I read his story…
+I don’t give advice, but I can share the questions that occurred to me when I read Jose’s question.

 How are your children affected by your marriage?